filecoin-project/lotus-infra/NETWORK_SETUP.md

     "Sectors": [...]
 }
 ```

+Note: Specifying a key is not required during lotus-seed (a key will be generated).
+When running parallel pre-sealing
+using the `--sector-offset` flag keys should be generated beforehand and pass it into the `lotus-seed` process.
+However,
+the sectors are not tied to any particilar key till the genesis is created.
+The key can be modified at anytime prior by
+editing the `pre-seal-<miner>.json` files, or better yet, waiting till after running the `aggregate-manifests` command which
+will produce a single file making it easier to edit the owner and worker keys.

 [TODO]: <> (There should be a command to change owner and work addresses at some point in the process, probably on the genesis network config?)